Our Service is Your Solution!

 - 2022 Standard Mileage rates:

-- 14 cents per mile driven in service of charitable organizations; the rate is set by statute and remains unchanged from 2021
+- 14 cents per mile driven in service of charitable organizations; this rate is set by statute and sadly remains unchanged

 THE IRS & YOUR INDIVIDUAL TAXES